JonathanCass/todo/README.md

 Can now uncheck and recheck a list item!
 Adding items to the list while completed tab is active will not change display, those items will be visible once the all or active filter is selected.

+Free DLC:
+Fancy clipboard background and google fonts for that physical to do list feel.

 Note:
 The delete button is only present when the show all filter is active to prevent undesirable application behavior.